mic-tech-1010/query_builder_with_oop_php/README.md

 echo "$rows row(s) deleted.";

-Raw Data
+Raw Query

 $result = $QB->raw("SELECT * FROM user WHERE gender = 'male'");
 print_r($result);

 📌 Notes

     get() returns the first row, while getAll() returns all rows.

     All queries are parameterized to prevent SQL injection.

     Default fetch mode is PDO::FETCH_OBJ.

 🤝 Contributing

 Pull requests are welcome!
 If you find bugs or have suggestions, feel free to open an issue.
 📄 License

 MIT License – feel free to use this in your projects.